-11) EBITDA and adjusted EBITDA are non-GAAP financial measures.
+EBITDA and adjusted EBITDA are non-GAAP financial measures.
 EBITDA is defined as net income plus interest expense on borrowings, provision for income taxes, depreciation and amortization, and amortization of other intangibles.
-Adjusted EBITDA is defined as EBITDA and adjusted EBITDA because management believes that they can be useful financial metrics in understanding the Company's earnings from operations.
+Adjusted EBITDA is defined as EBITDA plus acquisition costs and certain regulatory charges.
+The Company's earnings from operations.
 EBITDA and adjusted EBITDA are not measures of the Company's financial performance under GAAP and should not be considered as an alternative to net income or any other performance measure derived in accordance with GAAP.
 Below is a reconciliation of net income to EBITDA and adjusted EBITDA for the periods presented (in millions):